Roman dictator

 Denarius of Publius Sepullius Macer, 44 BC, with the head of Julius Caesar on the obverse.
 The legend mentions that Caesar was dictator perpetuo.

-A Roman dictator was an extraordinary magistrate in the Roman Republic endowed with full authority to resolve some specific problem to which he had been assigned.
-He received the full powers of the state, subordinating the other magistrates, consuls included, for the specific purpose of resolving that issue, and that issue only, and then dispensing with those powers immediately.
+A Roman dictator was an extraordinary magistrate of the Roman Republic, endowed with full authority to resolve some specific problem to which he had been assigned.
+He received the full powers of the state, subordinating the other magistrates, consuls included, for the specific purpose of resolving that issue, and only that issue, and then dispensing with those powers immediately.

-A dictator was still controlled and accountable during his term in office: the Senate still exercised some oversight authority, and the rights of plebeian tribunes to veto his actions or of the people to appeal them were retained.
+A dictator was still controlled and accountable during his term of office: the Senate still exercised some oversight authority, and the rights of plebeian tribunes to veto his actions or of the people to appeal them were retained.
 The extent of a dictator's mandate strictly controlled the ends to which his powers could be directed.
-Dictators were also liable to prosecution after their terms completed.
+Dictators were also—at least in some cases—liable to prosecution after their terms completed.

 Dictators were frequently appointed from the earliest period of the Republic down to the Second Punic War (218–201 BC), but the magistracy then went into abeyance for over a century.
-It was later revived in a significantly modified form, first by Sulla between 82 and 79 BC and then by Julius Caesar between 49 and 44 BC, who became dictator perpetuo just before his death.
+It was later revived in a significantly modified form, first by Sulla between 82 and 79 BC and then by Caesar between 49 and 44 BC, who became dictator perpetuo just before his death.
 This later dictatorship was used to effect wide-ranging and semi-permanent changes across Roman society.
 After Caesar's assassination in 44 BC, the office was formally abolished and never revived.